top of page

 OUR PROJECTS

-The Dr. Dick Harding Charity Fund for Nepal awards grants for innovative, time-bound, and cost-effective projects which fulfill the Fund's purpose and objectives.
+The Dr. Dick Harding Charity Fund for Nepal awards grants for innovative, time-bound, cost-effective projects which fulfill the Fund's purpose and objectives.
 Below are the areas of work we support, with links to specific descriptions and stories of funded projects.

 Areas of Focus: